 Acne scars result from blemishes that become inflamed or do not heal properly.
-They are common but you do not have to live with them as there are treatments available to prevent and reduce the appearance of scars.
+They are common but you do not have to live with them as there is a natural acne scar therapy available to prevent and reduce the appearance of scars.

 Types of Acne Scars